eugeniop/techblog/posts/2025-05-09-A-CBUS-Module-for-Model-Railway-accesories-part-ii.md

 ```

 When the board boots, it first reads the file and stores this information in memory.
-Then, as events arrive, we just check if it matches any combination.
+Then, as events arrive, it just checks if it matches any combination.
 In the example, any event coming with a *node number* (**NN**) different from `128` is ignored.
-If the *node number* is correct, and the *event number* is *3*, then we address the relay.
-Then we check if the event number match any sound tracks to play.
+If the **node number** is correct, and the **event number** is **3**, then we address the relay.
+After that we check if the event number matches any sound tracks to play.

 The *default* sound track plays only when the button is pressed.
 It is signaled with a convention event number equal to `0`.